SciTools/iris/docs/src/developers_guide/contributing_benchmarks.rst

 Detected shifts are reported in a new Iris GitHub issue.

-If a pull request author/reviewer suspects their changes may cause performance shifts, a convenience is available (currently via Nox) to replicate the overnight benchmark run but comparing the current ``HEAD`` with a requested branch (e.g. ``upstream/main``).
+If a pull request author/reviewer suspects their changes may cause performance shifts, a convenience script is available to replicate the overnight benchmark run but comparing the current ``HEAD`` with a requested branch (e.g. ``upstream/main``).
 Read more in `benchmarks/README.md`_.